Nongshim: Advertising

-Nongshim has been carrying out marketing and advertising that informs the characteristics of its products based on individual product brands rather than corporate brands.
-It also sets the criteria that Chairman Shin Chun-ho suggested: 'Advanced ads should not precede products.
+Nongshim has been carrying out marketing and advertising that focuses on the characteristics of individual products rather than on the corporate brand as a whole.
+Company chairman Shin Chun-ho is quoted as saying "Advertisements should not be prioritized over quality products".

 Operation

 Affiliates

 Nongshim has 10 affiliates: Nongshim Holdings, Taekyung Nongsan, Youlchon Chemistry, Mega Mart, Nongshim Communication, NDS (Nongshim Data System), Nongshim Engineering, Youlchol Foundation, Hotel Nongshim, and Nongshim Development.

 Global operations

 Nongshim's headquarters is located in Seoul, South Korea.
 Nongshim products are now exported to over 100 countries around the world.
 As of 2016, Nongshim has 11 manufacturing plants around the world: Korea (Anyang, Ansung, Asan, Gumi, Busan, Noksan), United States (Rancho Cucamonga, CA), China (Shanghai, Qingdao, Shenyang, Yanbian).
 There are 7 sales distribution offices in 6 countries outside of South Korea: the United States, Canada, Australia, Japan, China and Vietnam.

+Logo evolution

 Products

-Nongshim products include ramyun (instant noodles), snacks, and bottled water.
-There are more than 40 brands of ramyuns, produced by Nongshim, including South Korea's most popular ramyun brand, Shin Ramyun (1986).
-Nongshim has recently introduced new noodle brands in 2015: Jjawang (Hangul: 짜왕; Etymology: Portmanteau of Jjajangmyun (Black bean noodle) and Wang (Hangul: 왕; Hanja: 王; Translation: King); Translation: King of Jjajangmyun) and Matchampong (Hangul: 맛짬뽕; Etymology: Portmanteau of a Korean adjective mat (taste) and Champong (spicy seafood noodle soup); Translation: tasty champong noodle soup).
+Nongshim products include instant noodles, packaged snacks, and bottled water.
+There are more than 40 brands of ramyuns, produced by Nongshim, including South Korea's most popular ramyun brand, Shin Ramyun. in 2015 Nongshim introduced new noodle brands: Zha Wang (짜왕) and Mat Champong (맛짬뽕).
+Zha Wang is formed of a portmanteau of Jjajangmyun (짜장면) and wang (왕), which means "King" (the company romanized 짜 as "Zha" on export product packaging, as opposed to the more standard romanization of "jja").
+Mat Champong on the other hand is a portmanteau of the Korean noun mat (맛) meaning "taste" and Champong, although export packaging for the product romanizes the name as merely "Champong" with no "mat".